-Liquidity • Credit • Execution • Operations
+Liquidity & Credit & Execution & Operations

-Prime of Prime vs Prime Broker (PB vs PoP)
+Prime of Prime vs Prime Broker

-"Prime of Prime vs Prime Broker" is not only a pricing question.
-For a forex broker, it determines your liquidity access, your credit and margining model, your execution quality, and your ability to provide evidence when disputes happen.
+'Prime of Prime vs Prime Broker' is not only a pricing question.
+For a forex broker, it determines your liquidity access, credit model, execution quality, and ability to provide evidence when disputes happen.

-1) Definitions (what PB and PoP mean in practice)
+1) Definitions (What PB and PoP Mean in Practice)

-Prime of Prime (PoP) is an intermediary that gives access to liquidity for clients who cannot access a PB directly.
-A PoP may aggregate multiple venues, provide FIX connectivity, apply markups and risk controls, and offer reporting that helps brokers reconcile execution.
+An intermediary that gives access to liquidity for clients who cannot access a PB directly.
+May aggregate venues, provide FIX connectivity, apply markups and risk controls.

 • Access to stable pricing and execution